 PayPal repeat it once more in their email receipt

-Finally we send you an email reminder 7 days before the renewal.
+Finally we send you 2 email reminders 14 and 7 days before the renewal.

 Conclusions for Buyers